-- 3. Do the testing – Gather your materials, set up your testing location in a private room, get snacks, and invite observers – especially managers and executives – to watch live testing sessions.
-In my experience, they usually walk away fascinated at the issues found by having one person attempt to use their product, since it’s never as smooth as they expect.
+Gather your materials, set up your testing location in a private room, get snacks, and invite observers – especially managers and executives – to watch live testing sessions.
+They usually walk away fascinated at the issues found by having one person attempt to use their product because it’s never as smooth as they expect.

-- 4. Analyze the results – The results of the tests should be analyzed and summarized to present the information on users’ comments and the problems they encountered.
-I usually use a simple bulleted list for this.
-If you have many issues that need fixing, you may want to rank them by priority.
+UX testing data should be analyzed and summarized to present the information on users’ comments and the problems they encountered.
+Use a simple bulleted list for this.
+If you have many issues that need fixing, you may want to prioritize them.

 A Word on Websites That Offer Remote, Unmoderated User Testing …

-If you need a quick and dirty usability test, something like UserTesting.com – a website where you provide tasks and pay to get a video back from a tester completing them – is probably fine.
-But for any other case, I much prefer in-person testing.
+If you need a quick usability test, consider UserTesting.com – a website on which you provide tasks and pay to get a video back from a tester completing them – is fine.
+But for any other case, in-person testing is a better alternative.
 Here’s why:

-- Body language – For web-based services, you’re usually not going to be able to see the tester’s face, thus you can’t see facial expressions such as a “surprised” reaction when the user suddenly encounters something unexpected.
-This happens often, which leads to my next point.
+- Body language – For web-based services, you’re usually not going to be able to see the tester’s face, so you can’t see facial expressions such as a surprised reaction when the user suddenly encounters something unexpected.
+This happens often.

-- Probing questions – Perhaps the most important reason why in-person testing is better is the ability to talk to the user.
+- Probing questions – Perhaps the most important reason in-person testing is better is the ability to talk to the user.
 You’re able to ask probing questions, which usually give you more significant insights than the user’s unsolicited flow of thoughts.
-For example, if a user is surprised, you can ask, “Was there something that happened that you didn’t expect there?” – which is usually followed by an answer like, “Yea!
+For example, if a user is surprised, you can ask, “Was there something that happened that you didn’t expect there?” – which is usually followed by an answer such as, “Yea!
 I thought when I clicked this button, X would happen, but Y happened instead!”
-Moreover, remote users may sit in silence while scrolling and hovering, forgetting to constantly think out loud, which is very common.
-In-person testing allows you to ensure there is a constant stream of thought and say things like:

 - Q&A – In-person testing allows for questions and answers from both parties.
 I’ve also found that simply being in the same room and periodically saying “OK” and “That’s very helpful” cause the user to think out loud much more than they otherwise might in an unmoderated environment sitting at home.

-- Observers – As I said above, observing a live testing session can be a very rewarding and eye-opening experience for someone who is unfamiliar with the process and who naively assumes the product will definitely work the way it’s intended.
+- Observers – Watching a live testing session can be a rewarding and eye-opening experience for someone who is unfamiliar with the process and who assumes the product will definitely work the way it’s intended.
 Remote, unmoderated testing doesn’t allow for observation.

-- Deeper data – Because of the aforementioned aspects, you’re able to gain more meaningful insights from in-person usability testing, such as the psychological motivation behind specific behaviors, instead of the strict interaction with the product in isolation.
-I believe by solely using remote, unmoderated testing, you’re limiting yourself to discovering only “top-level” issues.
+- Deeper data – You’re able to gain more meaningful insights from in-person usability testing, such as the psychological motivation behind specific behaviors, instead of the strict interaction with the product in isolation.
+By solely using remote, unmoderated testing, you’re limiting yourself to discovering only top-level issues.

-In summary, usability testing is extremely important; it directly fuels profits.
-It should be done on a regular basis, can be done by anyone and is relatively easy to do.
-Opt for in-person, facilitated testing over remote, unmoderated testing for better testing, more meaningful insights and more impactful results.
+Usability testing is extremely important; it directly fuels profits.
+It should be done on a regular basis, can be done by anyone, and is relatively easy to do.
+Opt for in-person, facilitated testing over remote, unmoderated testing for better testing, more meaningful insights, and more impactful results.

 Need your website usability-tested?
 (Yes, you do!)
 Want us to handle the heavy lifting?
+We can help with the details, including when to conduct usability testing.
 Contact us today and ask how we can make your website or mobile app more user-friendly.